 In preparation for their role as both care providers and community leaders, medical students work directly with community organizations as collaborators, mentors, and educators.
 These firsthand experiences enable students to learn more about healthcare disparities, gain exposure to a diverse range of patient populations locally and globally, and hone crucial clinical, communication, organization, and teamwork skills that will benefit their future work as physicians.

-This work is supported in part by the Jonathan M. Tisch College of Citizenship and Public Service.
+This work is supported in part by the Jonathan M. Tisch College of Civic Life.
 All Tufts students are part of this unique college that works across Tufts schools to prepare students from every field to be lifelong active citizens.
-Collaborating with Tufts schools, departments, and student groups, Tisch College develops students’ knowledge, skills and experiences, helping them identify and implement solutions to complex social problems.
+Collaborating with Tufts schools, departments, and student groups, Tisch College develops students' knowledge, skills and experiences, helping them identify and implement solutions to complex social problems.